 Students in this course travel through time and examine various pieces of literature that relate to French history.
 The course begins with the French Revolution in 1789 and explores France’s place in history as well as in literature.
-Students move through the centuries exploring important works in the original French.
-The literature studied will include selections from works by Voltaire and the philosophes, La Declaration des Droits de l’Homme from the French Revolution, naturalist and psychological novels from the 19th and 20th centuries, and iconic works associated with Surrealism, Existentialism, and Absurdism.
+Students move through the centuries, exploring selections from works by Voltaire and the philosophes, La Declaration des Droits de l’Homme from the French Revolution, naturalist and psychological novels from the 19th and 20th centuries, and iconic works associated with surrealism, existentialism, and absurdism.
 Through these works, students explore how the French lived, progressed, and played a major role in European and world history.
-Prerequisite: French Composition.
+Prerequisite: Advanced French Grammar and Composition.

 This non-literature course is designed to hone oral skills and to acquaint students with contemporary French issues as well as French views of events in the United States and the world.
-Films, magazine, and newspaper articles, short stories, and written and audio Internet sources enable students to review and refine grammar and structure while examining contemporary French ideas and opinions.
-Prerequisite: French Composition.
+Films, magazines and newspaper articles, short stories, and written and audio internet sources enable students to review and refine grammar structure while examining contemporary French ideas and opinions.
+Prerequisite: Advanced French Grammar and Composition.

 This course explores the contributions of women to France’s illustrious literary history.
-From the classic Enlightenment-era epistolary novel to the post-colonial coming-of-age novel of the 20th century, the class examines the themes, politics, and styles of the women writers of France and the Francophone world.
+From the classic Enlightenment-era epistolary novel to the postcolonial coming-of-age novel of the 20th century, this class examines the themes, politics, and styles of women writers of France and the Francophone world.
 The readings and discussions are supplemented with films, contemporary media, and short historical texts.
-Prerequisite: French Composition.
+Prerequisite: Advanced French Grammar and Composition.

-French writers of the 19th century rejected the classical era’s emphasis on order, clarity, and the philosophes’ adherence to reason, espousing instead the concepts and movements of Romanticism, Naturalism, Parnassianism, and Realism.
-Through the study of 19thcentury novels, plays, and poetry, students study the Romanticists’ call for social and creative freedom, the Naturalists’ objective depiction of real life, and the Realists’ depiction of protagonists from different levels of society, even the very lowest.
+French writers of the 19th century rejected the classical era’s emphasis on order and clarity, and the philosophes’ adherence to reason, espousing instead the concepts and movements of romanticism, naturalism, Parnassianism, and realism.
+Through the study of 19th-century novels, plays, and poetry, students study the romanticists’ call for social and creative freedom, the naturalists’ objective depiction of real life, and the realists’ depiction of protagonists from different levels of society, even the very lowest.
 Students read selected novels, plays, or poetry by Lamartine, Hugo, de Vigny, Balzac, Baudelaire, Maupassant, Zola, Sand, Rimbaud, and Verlaine.